JerryOsorio28/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    `Sessions and cookies are another way to persist authentication accross requests`
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    `Bcrypt helps us store our passwords securely by generating a hash to mask the user's password with it, using also built in salts as aditional inputs in the hash to improve security`
 - [ ] What does bcrypt do to slow down attackers?
+    `As stated above, bcrypt has built in -salts- that will technically allow bcrypt to make a hash for the user password and take that hash, and re-hash it as many times the back end chooses to`
 - [ ] What are the three parts of the JSON Web Token?
+    [Header]: Which consists of the type of token and the algorithm being used to sign it.
+    [Payload]: Which basically holds the data of the body.
+    [Signature]: Is used to verify the 'message' wasn't changed along the way.

 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.